icpac-igad/e4drr/content/_index.md

     content:
       title: E4DRR
       text: |
-        - 🧱 "Risk knowledge is an essential component of effective disaster risk management.
+        - 🧱 Risk knowledge is an essential component of effective disaster risk management.
 The available impact data from previous disasters serve as invaluable tools for disaster preparedness and decisionmaking support.
-The project, titled "Hazard Modeling, Impact Estimation, Climate Storylines for Drought and Flood Disasters in Eastern Africa" (short form “E4DRR”), is a two-year project funded by the Complex Risk Analytics Fund (CRAF’d) and implemented by ICPAC in collaboration with NORCAP." 🧱
+The project, titled "Hazard Modeling, Impact Estimation, Climate Storylines for Drought and Flood Disasters in Eastern Africa" (in short form E4DRR), is a two-year project funded by the Complex Risk Analytics Fund (CRAF’d) and implemented by ICPAC in collaboration with NORCAP. 🧱

       #primary_action: # text: Get Started
       #url: https://hugoblox.com/templates/